-A country on the cusp of change, now is the time to visit Cuba.
+A country on the cusp of change, now is the time to visit the Caribbean island of Cuba.

 A hustling, bustling, living museum where crumbling Neoclassical architecture sits alongside the maintained palatial grandeur of Old Havana.
 Cruise down the Malecón coastal front in a 1950’s classic American soft top to take in this city’s sights and smells; an intoxicating mix of cigar smoke, gasoline, and salty sea air.
 Every crack in this city’s infrastructure tells a story and is one best told on foot as the sun sets and the Caribbean heat drops.
 After dark is also a time that Havana comes to life in music that seems to just emanate from rooftops.